Squamish: The assembly had the joy of receiving a brother into the fellowship recently who had been baptized earlier in the spring.

-Matilde: David Alves had seven ministry meetings mostly on the subject of tongues and the other miracle gifts, and was very encouraged with the vivid interest in the Word of God.
+Matilde: Seven ministry meetings mostly on the subject of tongues and the other miracle gifts, were held and was very encouraged with the vivid interest in the Word of God.
 Five believers obeyed the Lord in baptism, two from Mexico City and three from Pachuca.
 They have advanced quite a bit on the permanent hall in Matilde as well.

 Zamora: The Easter Conference was very good with about two hundred attending.
 We enjoyed having John Dennison for that weekend.
 One woman from a new work in Tanctaro obeyed the Lord in baptism.

 Coleraine: Bre.
 McCandless and Orasuk have concluded meetings after 19 weeks.
 Many have heard the gospel and many have professed faith in Christ.
 There has been much thanksgiving for Gods hand in salvation.